Highlander: The Source: Plot

-In the near future, human society has fallen to violence and chaos, with gangs fighting over territory and many people now living as homeless scavengers.
+In a possible future, parts of human society have fallen to violence and chaos, with many now living as homeless scavengers and gangs fighting over territory.
 A group of immortals still has resources and access to advanced technology.
 It includes the ancient Methos, computer hacker Reggie, warrior Zai Jie, and Cardinal Giovanni, who represents the Vatican.
-The group seeks to locate the mysterious "Source of Immortality."
+The group seeks to locate the "Source of Immortality".
 Zai Jie seems to find a lead on its location.
 However, while contacting the group, he is killed by the Guardian of the Source, a monstrous immortal with unnatural speed.
-Convinced they need help, Methos asks his old friend Joe Dawson to find Duncan MacLeod.
+Convinced that they need help, Methos asks his old friend Joe Dawson to find Duncan MacLeod.

-Duncan wanders the wastelands after separating from his mortal wife who decided she could not remain with him because of his infertility.
-While wandering, MacLeod is attacked by the Guardian and briefly fights him before Joe Dawson recruits him.
-They rendezvous with Methos, Reggie and Giovanni at a monastery to meet with the Elder, an ancient being that can help them locate the Source.
-At the monastery, they find Anna Teshemka, who reveals to have been having visions related to the Source.
+Duncan separated from Anna Teshemka, his mortal wife who decided that she could not remain with him because of his infertility.
+While wandering the wastelands, MacLeod is attacked by the Guardian and fights back before Joe Dawson recruits him.
+They rendezvous with Methos's group at a monastery to meet with the Elder, an ancient being that can help locate the Source.
+At the monastery, they find Anna, who has been having visions related to the Source.

-The Elder, an immortal whose body continually decays, explains how a group of immortals once found the Source in ancient times.
+A group of immortals once found the Source in ancient times.
 Upon slaying the Guardian, two of the three survivors were cursed, with one of them becoming the new Guardian while another became the endlessly decaying Elder (the third is later implied to have been reincarnated as Anna).
-The Elder tells them that Anna's visions mean she knows the way.
-The Elder warns that the closer they get to the Source, the weaker they will become.
+Anna's visions mean that she knows the way.
+The Elder warns that the closer they get to the Source, the weaker they will become and lose their immortality.

-The Guardian arrives and attacks Reggie and Joe Dawson on holy ground.
-In an effort to save Dawson, Duncan throws his katana at the Guardian, temporarily wounding him.
+The Guardian arrives and attacks Reggie and Dawson on holy ground.
+To save Dawson, Duncan throws his katana at the Guardian, temporarily wounding him.
 Unaffected, the Guardian breaks the sword and kills Joe before escaping.
-After burying Joe, Duncan and the others leave to find the Source, which seems to be on an island off the coast of Lithuania in the Baltic Sea, an island ruled by gangs of cannibals.
-Talking with Anna, he is surprised she has not started a family with a fertile mortal man.
-Anna remarks she did not simply want children, she wanted children with Duncan.
+Duncan then buries Joe and leaves with the others to find the Source, which seems to be on an island ruled by gangs of cannibals off the coast of Lithuania in the Baltic Sea.

-After fighting locals, Duncan and his allies drive to a deserted house close to where they believe the Source to be.
+After fighting locals, Duncan finds two butterfly daggers and decides to use them as his new weapons.
+The group then drives to a deserted house close to where they believe the Source to be.
 That night, the Guardian starts slashing Reggie.
-Due to their proximity to the Source, his wounds do not heal and he dies.
+Due to their proximity to the Source, his wounds do not heal, and he dies.
 After burying Reggie, the group continues.
-During the journey, Duncan and Methos conclude the expression "there can be only one" does not refer to one person becoming the last immortal and claiming the Prize, the power of all immortals who ever lived.
-It actually refers to the fact that only one immortal can claim the full power of the Source.
+During the journey, Duncan and Methos conclude that the expression "there can be only one" does not refer to one person becoming the last immortal and claiming the Prize, the power of all immortals who ever lived.
+It actually refers to the fact that only one immortal can claim the Source's full power.